-Looking for How to Make Homemade Vanilla Ice Cream with ice-cooling (directions, recipe, with photos, easy and free) in 2018?
+Looking for How to Make Homemade Vanilla Ice Cream with ice-cooling (directions, recipe, with photos, easy and free) in 2022?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
+If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 What's better than homemade low-fat vanilla ice cream?
 It is actually quite easy, and tastes better than anything from the store and costs less, too.
 You only need an ice cream maker (either electric or manual) that uses salt and ice for cooling.
 These directions will work fine for all ice cream makers that use ice and salt; such as (but not limited to): Aroma, Hamilton Beach, Richmond Cedar Works (RCW), Rival, Oster, Rival (8400, 8401, 8401M, 8405, 8410, 8420, 8450, 8455-X, 8550, 8550-X, 8600, 8605, 8650, 8620, 8704, 8704P, 8706, 8804, 8806, F64306, etc.) Waring, White Mountain ice cream makers and many others.